gerstner-hub/nst/doc/FAQ.md

 	[2] http://www.tldp.org/HOWTO/Keyboard-and-Console-HOWTO-5.html

-## Why do images not work in st using the w3m image hack?
+## Why do images not work in nst using the w3m image hack?

 w3mimg uses a hack that draws an image on top of the terminal emulator Drawable window.
 The hack relies on the terminal to use a single buffer to draw its contents directly.

-st uses double-buffered drawing so the image is quickly replaced and may show a short flicker effect.
+nst uses double-buffered drawing so the image is quickly replaced and may show a short flicker effect.

-Below is a patch example to change st double-buffering to a single Drawable buffer.
+Below is a patch example to change nst double-buffering to a single Drawable buffer.

 ## BadLength X error in Xft when trying to render emoji

-Xft makes st crash when rendering color emojis with the following error:
+Xft makes nst crash when rendering color emojis with the following error:

 "X Error of failed request:  BadLength (poly request too large or internal Xlib length error)" Major opcode of failed request:  139 (RENDER)